 The most obvious problem with fake news is that it can confuse people about important issues, such as public health, social problems, and elections.
 It polarizes even more and creates a feeling of panic that impacts our democracy and the decisions of ordinary people.

-Double-checking the information we read is important because of it:
+Double-checking the information we read is important because it:

-• Helps you to work on your own biases and encourage learning about the two sides of the same story.
+- Helps you to work on your biases and encourages learning about the two sides of the same story;

-For Americans, made-up information is becoming a relevant problem, even bigger than climate change.
-According to Pew Research Center, 50% of the respondents say that is a very big problem.
+- For Americans, made-up information is becoming a relevant concern, even bigger than climate change.
+According to Pew Research Center, 50% of the respondents say that is a huge problem.

 Since at Rock Content, we try to make marketing better, we understand how important it is to share information in the most ethical way possible.